mukthy/py-projects/README.md

 ## Based on Basic Concepts Python.
-It also has some notes.
+It also has some notes on DataStructures.